Osval-1/para-vpn/README.md

 # Para Vpn Mobile

-Mobile android  client of the para vpn app
+Mobile android client of the para vpn app.

+Select on any server on the Home screen to connect to it.

 ## To Run